crownshypixel/hacks-of-mistria/README.md

 When there is an update, either small or big, a warning will be shown in the menu of the app for you to download.

-For any questions, issues you can dm me either here through the issues or on Discord.
-My Discord handle is **crownshypixel**

 ## Contributors

 <a href="https://github.com/crownshypixel/hacks-of-mistria/graphs/contributors">